API Reference

 Authentication

-All API endpoints (except public tracking/unsubscribe URLs) require authentication via session cookie or Bearer token.
+All API endpoints (except public tracking/unsubscribe URLs, webhooks, and reports) require authentication via JWT token or API key.

 Login